 - Spicy: Add crushed red pepper flakes or hot sauce to the marinade to taste.

-- Asian: Use a blend of olive oil, toasted sesame oil, lime juice, soy sauce, brown sugar, ginger and garlic.
+- Asian: Use a blend of olive oil, toasted sesame oil, lime juice, soy sauce, brown sugar, ginger and fresh garlic or garlic powder.
 Omit the parsley, thyme, lemon zest and Dijon mustard.

 - Mexican: Use a blend of olive oil, lime juice, garlic, chili powder and onion powder.
 Omit the thyme, lemon zest and Dijon mustard.